 In-Depth Understanding of the Emulsification Process

-If you’d like to nerd it out like I did, check those two videos from Harvard School of Engineering and Stella Culinary on the process of emulsion or emulsification.
+If you’d like to nerd it out like I did, check out this video from Stella Culinary on the process of emulsion or emulsification.

 The Harvard video features a chef from Spain who showcased how emulsification works in the making of Garlic Aioli.
 He made the Aioli using at least 10 different methods.
 Also check this in-depth Emulsion Guide for Cooks from Stella Culinary.

 The Lebanese garlic dip was traditionally made using a pestle and mortar.
 Our mothers, bless their hearts, would first add the freshly peeled garlic cloves and salt to the pestle and hammer it away until it’s completely crushed.
 Then, they would add a tiny bit of olive oil (1/2 teaspoon) and hammer away for a minute or so, and then repeat this step for perhaps 30-40 minutes until the oil has been used, while adding a few drops of lemon juice throughout.
 Another way to do it is to wait on adding the lemon juice until the end.
 Both ways work.

 Modern Preparation Method

 Over time, the garlic paste making process slowly moved to food processors and olive oil was substituted with vegetable oils which made the dip less biting and even whiter.